rakutenanalytics/ios-rakutenanalytics/README.md

 No configuration is required to start recording user activity, but a couple of things can be fine-tuned:

+#### Using the Staging environment
+The module can be configured to use staging environment when talking to the backend, by setting RSDKAnalyticsManager::shouldUseStagingEnvironment to `YES`:

+    // Swift:
+    RSDKAnalyticsManager.shared().shouldUseStagingEnvironment = true

+    // Obj-C:
+    RSDKAnalyticsManager.sharedInstance.shouldUseStagingEnvironment = YES;

+@note The RAT staging server requires an ATS exception at the moment.
+See [RATQ-329](https://jira.rakuten-it.com/jira/browse/RATQ-329) for more information and tracking progress.

 #### Last known location tracking (opt-in)
 If your application uses location tracking, you can optionally let our SDK send that piece of information automatically to RAT by setting RSDKAnalyticsManager::shouldTrackLastKnownLocation